codeski/codeski.github.io/_posts/2021-07-04-react_-_creating_a_timer.markdown

 ### There are 3 phases to any component: Mounting, Updating, and Unmounting

 ### This guide will cover the lifecycle methods in making timers:
-*  `constructor()` - mounting - assigns props - happens automatically - does not need to be included in code
+*  `constructor()` - mounting - assigns props  - happens automatically, does not need to be included in code
 * `render()` - mounting and updating
 * `componentDidMount()` - mounting - starting your timer
 * `componentWillUnmount()` - unmounting - ending your timer